Double descent: When do neural quantum states generalize?: Discussion and outlook

-\paragraph{Discussion and outlook}\textemdash{} In this Letter, we have demonstrated the double descent phenomenon in the case of learning a quantum many-body wavefunction.
+In this work, we have demonstrated the double descent phenomenon in the context of learning a quantum many-body wavefunction in a supervised setting.
 We identified two regimes, underparameterized and overparameterized, separated by a peak in test error, which is consistently observed across various types of training data.
 Furthermore, our analysis reveals that this peak depends on the training data structure and can be associated with a rugged loss landscape.

-Detailed studies of simple models in the classical machine learning setting~ \cite{liao2020random,rocks2022memorizing-b5e,maloney2022solvable,bach2024high} suggest that double descent arises due to two things: the overparameterized model's ability to access new predictive features and the intrinsic regularization associated with the training procedure.
+Detailed studies of simple models in the classical machine learning setting~ \cite{liao2021random-62b,rocks2022memorizing-b5e,maloney2022solvable,bach2024high} suggest that double descent arises due to the overparameterized model's ability to access new predictive features and the intrinsic regularization associated with the training procedure.
 For more complex learning tasks~\cite{rocks2022memorizing-b5e, schaeffer2023double-46a}, however, there is no consensus about the underlying reasons behind the strong generalization ability of overparameterized networks.
 Our investigations into the physical features of the learned ground-state wavefunctions shed light on how the networks fail to generalize at the interpolation threshold.
 Nevertheless, the generalizing patterns our networks learn in the overparameterized regime remain an open question.